-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Nebraska.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Alaska.

-- Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rates among babies born to mothers with 12 or fewer years of schooling are approximately 1.5 times higher than that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rates seen among babies of non-Hispanic white or Hispanic mothers.
+- Babies born to mothers with less education are more likely to die before reaching their first birthdays.
+The infant mortality rate among babies born to mothers with less than 12 years of schooling is more than three times that for babies born to mothers with 13 or more years of schooling. - The infant mortality rate among babies born to mothers in the "other" racial or ethnic group (which includes American Indian and Alaska Native mothers) is twice the rate seen among babies of non-Hispanic white mothers.

-Comparing Nebraska's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Nebraska babies across maternal education and racial or ethnic groups.
-Infants in every group could do better.
+Comparing Alaska's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Alaska babies.
+Infants in many groups could do better.